 A wheelchair may be available for use during your visit.
 Please ask at the Admission Desk on arrival at the Museum.

-Hearing loops are installed in the Hallstrom Theatre at the Museum.
+Hearing loops are installed at the Australian Museum.

 Please call 9320 6000 should you require any assistance with accessing any of these services.